argonne-lcf/user-guides/docs/polaris/visualization/paraview.md

 **Username:** your ALCF user name

-**ParaView version:** the version of Paraview that you want to use.
+**ParaView version:** the version of ParaView that you want to use.
 Verify first that this version is installed on the system (as described at the top of this document).
 You will also need to add a `-mesa` suffix.

 Example:
 ```